 Have you been diagnosed with an autoimmune disease?
-If so, it may be devastating – however, you are not unique.
+If so, you are not alone.
 You have lots of company!
 In the United States, approximately 50 million other people have at least one autoimmune disease.
-This is about 1/6 of the population.
-So, it’s estimated that one in six people have an autoimmune disease, and once you have one, your chances of getting more are higher.
+This is 1/6 of the population.
+And once you have one, your chances of getting more are higher.

 what are the common ones?

-Then there are the “syndromes” that are not named as autoimmune officially (yet), but that many of us integrative practitioners view in the autoimmune context: endometriosis, polycystic ovarian syndrome, and non-celiac gluten intolerance are examples.
+Then there are the “syndromes” that are not named as autoimmune officially (yet), but that may have an autoimmune component: Endometriosis, polycystic ovarian syndrome, and non-celiac gluten intolerance are examples.

 Autoimmunity in a nutshell